medavox/Skeleton-Bones/README.md

 }
 ```

 The recommended way of applying a skeleton drawable is by using **Bone's** data-binding properties/attributes.
-Here are the lists of the main properties that can be applied in order to achieve a desirable effect.
+Here are the lists of the main properties you can use to achieve a desired effect.
 <br/>
 <br/>